The Most Logical Reason For Amy Adams’ 2017 Oscars Snub

 Amy Adams’ recent movies have helped her to carve a niche for herself in Hollywood.
-In recent years, Adams has been predominantly featuring in Superman movies by playing the role of Lois Lane, Superman’s love interest, in both Man of Steel and Batman v Superman: Dawn of Justice.
+In recent years, Adams has been predominantly featuring in Superman movies, playing the role of Lois Lane, Superman’s love interest, in both Man of Steel and Batman v Superman: Dawn of Justice.

 Amy Adams photographed for The Wrap (2017) pic.twitter.com/8ntHGz87Mc